Animal trypanosomiasis

 Animal trypanosomiasis, also known as nagana and nagana pest, or sleeping sickness, is a disease of non-human vertebrates.
-The disease is caused by trypanosomes of several species in the genus Trypanosoma such as T. brucei (which also infects humans to cause African Sleeping Sickness), and T. vivax which causes nagana in livestock mainly in West Africa, although it has also spread to South America.
+The disease is caused by trypanosomes of several species in the genus Trypanosoma such as T. brucei (which also infects humans to cause African Sleeping Sickness), T. vivax (which causes nagana in livestock mainly in sub-Saharan Africa, although it has also spread to South America), T. congolense and T. simiae.
 The trypanosomes infect the blood of the vertebrate host, causing fever, weakness, and lethargy, which lead to weight loss and anemia.
 In some animals, the disease is fatal if not treated.
-The trypanosomes are transmitted by tsetse flies.
+In sub-Saharan Africa, trypanosomes are transmitted by tsetse flies, which occur in more than 35 countries.

 An interesting feature is the remarkable tolerance to nagana pathology shown by some breeds of cattle, notably the N'Dama – a West African Bos taurus breed.
 This contrasts with the susceptibility shown by East African B. indicus cattle such as the zebu.

 Transmission

 Most trypanosomes develop in tsetse flies (Glossina spp.), its biological vector, in about one to a few weeks.
 When an infected tsetse fly bites an animal, the parasites are transmitted through its saliva.
 It can also be spread by fomites such as surgical instruments, needles, and syringes.
 The most important non-Glossina vectors are thought to be horseflies (Tabanidae spp.) and stable flies (Stomoxys spp.).

 The immune response of animals may be unable to eliminate trypanosomes completely, and the host may become an inapparent carrier.
 These inapparent infections can be reactivated if the animal is stressed.
 Transplacental transmission can also occur.

 Transmission was successfully halted on Zanzibar by sterile insect technique (SIT) of the vector Glossina austeni.